 A fee of $25 per bag will be charged to all roommates or the appropriate person if housing staff removes garbage or recyclables from a bedroom, suite, or apartment.

-Winter Shutdown information will be posted to unit doors and emailed to residents the week following fall break.
+Winter Break information will be posted to unit doors and emailed to residents the week following fall break.
+If you have specific questions about break or intersession, please contact the Housing Office.